top of page

 The verb 'encroach' has its etymological roots in Old French.
 It is derived from the Old French word 'encrochier,' which means 'to seize' or 'to fasten onto.'
 This Old French term itself is believed to have origins in the Latin word 'croccus,' meaning 'hook' or 'barb.'
 Over time, 'encroach' evolved in English to describe the gradual intrusion or interference with something, typically without permission or right.
 The term carries the idea of figuratively 'hooking onto' or advancing into territory or domains where one does not belong, often implying a subtle and unwanted encroachment.
 When we speak of something or someone 'encroaching' today, we are drawing on its historical connection to the notion of unauthorized intrusion or gradual overstepping of boundaries.

-Quiz: Find the meaning of encroach
+Quiz: Find the meaning of the verb encroach:

 Try Again!